name10001/Odin/README.md

 The best fricken card game ever. <br />
 A humorous extenuation of Uno.
 If you like cards against humanity you may like this. <br />
+If you would like to play, go to: [odin-cards.com](http://odin-cards.com)

 ### A boring message from the developers:
 We do not stand by any message that can be derived from this game.